Core courses – all 10 ECTS

 - The Globalised Economy

-This course will examine the nature and development of the globalised economy and explore the concept of globalisation and the economic theories used to explain its development.
-Issues to be investigated include the process of globalisation in comparative perspective, the participation of various institutions at both micro-economic and macro-economic levels, the variety and diversity inherent in globalisation and the impact on economic performance of various economies in the global system.
+This course examines the nature and development of the globalised economy, and explores the concept of globalisation and the economic theories used to explain its development.
+Issues investigated include the process of globalisation in comparative perspective, the participation of various institutions at both micro-economic and macro-economic levels, the variety and diversity inherent in globalisation, and the impact on economic performance of various economies in the global system.

-- Global Varieties of Capitalism in Historical Perspective (taught by Göttingen)
+- Global Varieties of Capitalism in Historical Perspective (taught by Georg-August-Universität Göttingen)

 A survey of research in the varieties of capitalism.
 The course provides theoretical approaches, emphasising the role of actors and institutions in economic development.
 Comparing European, Asian, Latin and North American economies, the course explores differences and similarities between liberal and coordinated market economies.
 Special emphasis will be given to questions of innovation and relative stagnation of “Rhenish Capitalism” in various branches of industry within a comparative framework.